-Name of the Educational Programme: Business Administration - Marketing Awarded Qualification: Bachelor of Business Administration (BBA) in Marketing/ზიზნესის ადმინისტრირების ბაკალავრი მარკეტინგში Credit Value of the Programme: 180 ECTS Language of Education: English Programme Admission Preconditions: The entrant is enrolled in the bachelor \$\%#39\$; seducational program in accordance with the rules established by the legislation of Georgia - based on the results of the Unified National Examinations.
+Name of the Educational Programme: Business Administration - Marketing Awarded Qualification: Bachelor of Business Administration (BBA) in Marketing/ბიზნესის ადმინისტრირების ბაკალავრი მარკეტინგში Credit Value of the Programme: 180 ECTS Language of Education: English Programme Admission Preconditions: The entrant is enrolled in the bachelor's educational program in accordance with the rules established by the legislation of Georgia - based on the results of the Unified National Examinations.
 One of the compulsory subjects is: Mathematics /History.
-In addition, the entrant must pass only English in foreign languages at the Unified National Examinations and is required to exceed the 50% + 1.
+In addition, the entrant must pass only English in foreign languages at the Unified National Examinations and is required to exceed the $50\% + 1$.
 A person with a full general education has the right to enroll in a Bachelor's degree program.
 Enrollment in cases provided by law is possible in accordance with the rules established by law, without passing the Unified National Examinations.
 Conditions for admission to the program for foreign citizens can be found at the link - https://iro.ibsu.edu.ge/admissions/.
-The order of the Minister of Education and Science of Georgia No 10 / N (4.02.2010) on the "Rules for Transfer from the Higher Education Institution to Other Higher Education Institutions and Approval of Fees" students shall be enrolled in accordance with the mobility rules.
+The order of the Minister of Education and Science of Georgia No10 / N (4.02.2010) on the "Rules for Transfer from the Higher Education Institution to Other Higher Education Institutions and Approval of Fees" students shall be enrolled in accordance with the mobility rules.
 Purpose of the Programme: The objectives of the Bachelor Program in Marketing are: 1.
 To prepare competitive specialists, considering the specifics of the field, who will have the relevant theoretical knowledge and practical skills to carry out Marketing activities according to modern standards at the local and international levels.
 2. To Develop critical thinking and analytical skills in students, which allows them to evaluate modern market trends and develop effective marketing strategies based on conducted marketing research.
 3. To prepare students who will respond to the challenges of the changing business environment and will be able to integrate into the marketing industry By following the relevant ethical norms.

 Learning outcome Knowledge and 1.
 Defines the basic concepts of business administration and marketing, modern understanding terms, concepts and provisions.
 2. Describes the strategies for selecting the target market and forming the elements of the marketing complex.
 3. Identifies the marketing information system, features of consumer behavior, issues of social responsibility and ethics of marketing.
 4. Explains the business environment's current processes, considering the latest aspects of modern digital technologies and marketing research.
 Skill 5.
 Uses marketing approaches to solve problems in the field of business.
 6. Analyzes features of consumer behavior, branding, and advertising strategies.
 7. Evaluate marketing data and marketing research results to form appropriate conclusions.
 8. Establishes relations with specialists in business and interested parties using modern digital communication technologies.
 Responsibility and 9.
 Formulates marketing activities in compliance with ethical norms, corporate autonomy: social responsibility, and principles of sustainable development.
 Evaluation Criteria The goal of evaluation is to determine student's education results qualitatively in relation to academic program goals and parameters.
-Students may be assessed of orally and/or in a written way.
+Students may be assessed o orally and/or in a written way.
 A student's knowledge and skills are assessed through 100 points grading system.
 It consists of midterm and final evaluations, the sum of which makes up 100 points.
-100 points grading system.
-Grading system allows: It consists of midterm and final evaluations, the sum of which makes up 100 points.
-Grading system allows: tive grades Grading system allows: a) Five types of positions of positions of the system allows: tive grades l - 100: Grading system allows: a) Five types of position (A) Excellent - 91 tive grades 1 - 100: 51-90.
-Grading system allows: a) Five types of posit 1) (A) Excellent - 91 2) (B) Very good - 8 tive grades 1 - 100: 1-90.
-Grading system allows: a) Five types of position of the posit tive grades 1 - 100: -1-90. : 61-70.
-Grading system allows: a) Five types of posit 1) (A) Excellent - 91 2) (B) Very good - 8 3) (C) Good - 71-80 4) (D) Satisfactory - tive grades 1 - 100: 1-90. : 61-70.
-Grading system allows: a) Five types of posit 1) (A) Excellent - 91 2) (B) Very good - 8 3) (C) Good - 71-80 4) (D) Satisfactory - 5) (E) Sufficient - 51 b) Two types of negative g tive grades 1 - 100: 1-90. : 61-70.
+Grading system allows: a) Five types of posit 0 1) (A) Excellent - 91 2) (B) Very good - 8 3) (C) Good - 71-80: 4) (D) Satisfactory - 5) (E) Sufficient - 51 b) Two types of negative g , meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work;